 A mother, who breastfed her baby, wants to return to work and starts feeding her baby from a bottle and then a cup in order to wean her.
 The baby begins to suck her thumb, blanket and pillow.
-According to psychoanalytic theory, this baby may
+This baby may

-- (a) become fixated at the oral stage of development - (b) develop an over dependence on other people - (c) fail to actualise her organismic potential - (d) develop a weak ego
+- (a) become fixated at the oral stage of development - (b) develop an over dependence on other people - (c) fail to actualise her organismic potential - (d) develop a strong ego